 Delaplane enjoyed the hot cocktail so much that he brought the recipe back home with him to San Francisco, where he introduced it to George Freeberg and Jack Koeppler, the owners of The Buena Vista Cafe.
 The café on Hyde Street is considered the birthplace of the Irish Coffee in America, where it’s still served today.

 Over the years, Sheridan’s creation, like so many of the best classic cocktails, has welcomed countless interpretations, turning what was essentially an airport welcome tipple into something, well, just as elevated.
-These are three riffs on the Irish Coffee that are worth the caffeine buzz.
+These are five riffs on the Irish Coffee that are worth the caffeine buzz.

 Listed under the “Hot Helpers” category on the drinks menu at Fort Defiance in Brooklyn’s Red Hook neighborhood, this Irish Coffee was once dubbed "the best in the known world" by The New York Times.
 Owner St. John Frizell enjoys reworking old drinks to perfect the recipes.
 He found the Irish Coffee particularly challenging as it’s a drink most people know yet few have been served a well-made version of.